Public Provident Fund (India): Premature closure of PPF account

-The Public Provident Fund (Amendment) Scheme, 2016 made changes in Paragraph 9, for sub-rule 3(C) of Public Provident Fund Scheme, 1968 to facilitate the premature closure of PPF Account.
-Premature closure of PPF account is permitted after completion of 5 years for medical treatment of family members and for higher education of PPF account holder.
+The 2016 amendment to the Public Provident Fund Scheme introduced changes to Paragraph 9, Sub-rule 3(C), allowing for the premature closure of PPF Accounts.
+Premature closure is now permitted after 5 years for the medical treatment of family members or for the higher education of the account holder.
 However, premature closure comes with an interest rate penalty of 1%.